To Submit a Poster for Printing go here: https://bels.soe.ucsc.edu/posters

 - BSOE personnel may have posters printed by other printers and we list several alternate poster printing services towards the end of this guideline.

 Poster Printing Procedures

 - Before designing your poster, please read over the Poster Design Guidelines and Tips below.
 This will save you time, effort and will assist you in making your poster more presentable.
 Posters that do not conform to important guidelines may (at our discretion) not be printed by BELS.

 - BELS recommends that Microsoft Powerpoint be used to design your poster but that you submit a PDF file for printing.
-A size of 48in x 36in be used (orientation does not matter).
-Our paper width is 36in, so one dimension should not be greater than 36in.
+A Standard Poster Size of 48in x 36in be used (orientation does not matter).
+Our Standard Poster Size paper width is 36in, so one dimension should not be greater than 36in.
 Avoid using dark backgrounds as these (a) make the poster hard to read; (b) consume large amounts of ink and (c) can cause the paper to blister/boil.